 The obligations under the Loan Agreement are secured by substantially all of the Company's assets, including its intellectual property and by a pledge all of the Company's equity interests in its U.S. subsidiaries and 65% of the Company's equity interests in its non-U.S. subsidiaries that are directly owned by the Company.
-The Company is obligated to maintain in deposit accounts held at the lender the lesser of (i) \$150.0 million or (ii) all of its non-operating cash.
+In June 2023, the Term Loan Facility was amended to lower the amount the Company is obligated to maintain in deposit accounts held at the lender to the lesser of (i) \$90.0 million or (ii) all of its non-operating cash and allow the Company to maintain cash or cash equivalents in excess of that amount with other financial institutions

 The Company recorded a loss on loan extinguishment in the amount of \$3.3 million in its consolidated statements of operations and comprehensive loss at December 31, 2022.
-The loss was attributed to the acquisition price of the CIBC debt exceeded the carrying amount of the Oxford debt.
+The loss was attributed to the acquisition price of the CIBC debt exceeded the carrying amount of the Company's previous loan facility.